mindmotivate/HashiCorp_Terraform/Tale_of_two_regions_Part_2.md

   route_table_id = aws_route_table.public.id
 }
 ```
-Once you have pasted the code run the following terrraform terminal commands:
+Once you have pasted and saved your code, run the following terraform terminal commands:
 ```
 terraform init
 terraform plan
 terraform apply
 ```
 ### 7. Security group for VPC**
+1. Create a new file called `6-SG.tf` in your project directory.<br>
+2. We will have to do a bit of digging to find resource.
+You may use the following reference: (https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group)
+3. Alter the provided registry code to consider traffic from HTTP, SSH & RDP sources
+4. *Note: The security group is specifically fro the LB and will only HTTP ingress traffic<br>
+5. Add your desired tags.<br>
+6. "SAVE" (Ctrl-S) your file!<br>
 ```
 resource "aws_security_group" "app1_sg01_servers" {
   name        = "app1_sg01_server"